ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 * a GNU-based container image built from Docker Hub on systems where a staged image is not available;
 * an Intel-capable container image prepared from Docker Hub, followed by a local Intel oneAPI compiler and MPI reinstall step.
-This final option is described as a placeholder below and must be completed for the target site.

 After the container image is available, the remaining workflow is the same for GNU and Intel containers: clone the SRW App, open an interactive shell inside